 The Racking is done only one time in a game, it is also the first thing done to start the game off.
-A rack is a triangle-shaped object that is used to hold the 15 balls together in a triangle-shaped formation.
-In that formation, the 8 ball should be in the direct center of the racked balls, you should be able to count from 1-3 from either the top of the racked balls or the bottom and the 8 ball should be in the middle of that row in with you would both reach the third row.
+A rack is a triangle-shaped object used to hold the 15 balls together in a triangle-shaped formation.
+In that formation, the 8 ball should be in the direct centre of the racked balls, you should be able to count from 1-3 from either the top of the racked balls or the bottom and the 8 ball should be in the middle of that row in with you would both reach the third row.

-The side the table that the balls are been racked from is called the foot spot in which we have the foot string bordered line as well.
+The side of the table that the balls are been racked from is called the foot spot in which we have the foot string bordered line as well.

 Executing A legal Break

-The white cue ball must be behind the head string, the selective breaker should break and pocket and pocket a one or more balls without scratching the cue ball.
+The white cue ball must be behind the head string, the selective breaker should break and pocket and pocket one or more balls without scratching the cue ball.
 If that was done in that format the player would then proceed to another shot, however, this time around you are going to have to call the shot you are then going to make.

 If you break and pocket a few balls but the cue ball was pocked also, that’s a foul, the play would then go to the opposing player.
 If you break the game and no numbered balls were pocked just the cue ball, that’s a foul break as well, the opposing player then gets the opportunity to re-rack and break or continue the game as is.
 If breaking and a ball jump off the table that’s a foul as well and the opposing player gets to re-break or continue as well.